sethasaurus/pebble-sdk-arm/README.md

   (e.g. /home/username/pebble-dev/pebble-sdk-4.5-linux64 )

+NOTE: If installing in Userland or LinuxDeploy, qemu-pebble will not work.

-NOTE: qemu-pebble does not work so you need to install to phone in order to test:
+ - you need to install watchfaces/apps via developer mode on Pebble app in order to test:

 pebble install --logs --phone=IPADDRESS